SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_NuGet_Solution_Master_Workflow.md

 ### Validate NuGet metadata

-Will validate if the provided solution has all technical requirements for an official Skyline Communications NuGet package.
+Validates if the provided solution has all technical requirements for an official Skyline Communications NuGet package.

-All requirements can be found in the GitHub [Validation Requirements](xref:github_validation_requirements) document.
+You can find all requirements under [GitHub validation requirements](xref:github_validation_requirements).

-A lot of requirements are preconfigured when using the [Skyline.DataMiner.VisualStudioTemplates](https://www.nuget.org/packages/Skyline.DataMiner.VisualStudioTemplates#readme-body-tab).
+A lot of requirements are preconfigured when the [Skyline.DataMiner.VisualStudioTemplates](https://www.nuget.org/packages/Skyline.DataMiner.VisualStudioTemplates#readme-body-tab) are used.

 ### Building

 Attempts to compile the Visual Studio solution after restoring all NuGet packages.
 This will check for compilation errors.

 ### Unit Tests

 Searches for any project ending with Tests or UnitTests and will then attempt to run all unit tests found.
 This will handle code regression and check that all content behaves as expected by the developer.

 ### Analyze

 Performs static code analysis using [SonarCloud](https://www.sonarsource.com/products/sonarcloud/).
-This will check for common errors and bugs found within C# code, track code coverage of your tests and ensure clean code guidelines.
+This will check for common errors and bugs found within C# code, track code coverage of your tests, and ensure clean code guidelines.

 ### Quality gate

-Will check the results of all previous steps and combine them into a single result that will either block the workflow from continuing or allow it to continue to the next job.
+Checks the results of all previous steps and combines them into a single result that will either block the workflow from continuing or allow it to continue to the next job.

 ## Sign

 ### Download unsigned NuGet

-Retrieves the artifact .nupkg created during the Skyline Quality Gate job.
+Retrieves the artifact .nupkg created during the Skyline quality gate job.

 ### Decrypt signature file

-Will download a .pfx file stored as a BASE64 encrypted string, holding the certificate from the Actions Secrets in GitHub and decrypt this for use in signing.
+Downloads a .pfx file stored as a BASE64-encrypted string, containing the certificate from the action secrets in GitHub, and decrypt this for use in signing.

-In order to make such a BASE64 string of a .pfx you can do the following steps on a Windows machine:
+In order to make such a BASE64 string of a .pfx on a Windows machine:

-1. Open Powershell or CMD.
-1. Use the following code:
+1. Run the following command in a command prompt or PowerShell prompt window:

    `certutil -encode infile outfile`

-1. Open the outfile with a TXT editor and copy the string content.
+1. Open the "outfile" with a TXT editor and copy the string content.

-1. Paste that content into an Action Secret on GitHub called PFX.
+1. Paste that content into an action secret on GitHub called *PFX*.

-1. Add a second Action Secret on GitHub called PFXPASSWORD holding the password of the PFX.
+1. Add a second action secret on GitHub called *PFXPASSWORD*, containing the password of the PFX.

 ### Sign NuGet package

-Will use the previously decrypted signature file and sign your nuget packages.
+Uses the previously decrypted signature file and signs your NuGet packages.

 ## Push

 ### Push to nuget.org

-If this is a release cycle, then the nuget packages are published to nuget.org These can be both stable releases (A.B.C) or pre-releases.(A.B.C-text)
+If this is a release cycle, the NuGet packages are published to nuget.org.

+These can be both stable releases (A.B.C) or pre-releases.(A.B.C-text).